Skip to content

 On the face of it, there was no harm.
 Boiko's call stood, and Martínez was given the penalty.

-But Martínez was forced to wait for four minutes, close to 10% of the 45-minute half, and when he took his penalty his shot caromed off the bar.
+But Ford reviewed the clip 42 times – 10 of those were frame-by-frame – which forced Martínez to wait for four minutes, or close to 10% of the 45-minute half.
+When play finally resumed, Martínez's penalty shot caromed off the bar.
 You can't put that miss on the officiating.
 But Ford's VAR overreach unquestionably intruded into the match, and seemingly ignored the standards that MLS established when they introduced VAR to the league.

 The only "clear and obvious" error we can see is Ford's long, drawn-out VAR review of a call he didn't like.